cmci/HTManalysisCourse/CentreCourseProtocol.md

 As we are interested in the attenuation or the enhancement of the protein transport machinery from ER to the plasma membrane via the Golgi apparatus, we compare the protein density in ER, the Golgi and the plasma membrane.
 For this, we use three different images.

-The minimal detaset consists of three images:
+The minimal dataset consists of three images:

 1. Dapi signal: nucleus image
 2. cy3 signal: VSVG signal